 Term Definition Intrinsic values has the same meaning as in section 2 of the Resource Management Act 1991 (as set out in the box below) In relation to ecosystems, means those aspects of ecosystems and their constituent parts which have value in their own right, including - (a) their biological and genetic diversity; and (b) the essential characteristics that determine an ecosystem's integrity, form, functioning and resilience Kāika means a settlement of Kāi Tahu or their tūpuna.
-Kaitiakitanga or kaitiakitaka has the same meaning as in section 2 of the Resource Management Act 1991 (as set out in the box below) means the exercise of guardianship by the tangata whenua of an area in accordance with tikanga Māori in relation to natural and physical resources; and includes the ethic of stewardship Lake has the same meaning as in section 2 of the Resource Management Act 1991 (as set out in the box below) means a body of fresh water which is entirely or nearly surrounded by land Land has the same meaning as in section 2 of the Resource Management Act 1991 (as set out in the box below) (a) includes land covered by water and the airspace above land; and (b) in a national environmental standard dealing with a regional council function under section 30 or a regional rule, does not include the bed of a lake or river; and (c) in a national environmental standard dealing with a territorial authority function under section 31 or a district rule, includes the surface of water in a lake or river Land-based primary production has the same meaning as in clause 1.3 of the National Policy Statement for Highly Productive Land 2022 (as set out in the box below) means production, from agricultural, pastoral, horticulture, or forestry activities, that is reliant on the soil resource of the land Landfill has the same meaning as in Standard 14 of the National Planning Standards 2019 (as set out in the box below) means an area used for, or previously used for, the disposal of solid waste.
-It excludes cleanfill areas Lifeline utilities means utilities provided by those entities listed in Schedule 1 of the Civil Defence Emergency Management Act 2002 Limit In the LF - Land and Freshwater chapter, has the same meaning defined in the NPSFM, and elsewhere, "limit" has its natural and ordinary meaning
+Kaitiakitanga or kaitiakitaka has the same meaning as in section 2 of the Resource Management Act 1991 (as set out in the box below) means the exercise of guardianship by the tangata whenua of an area in accordance with tikanga Māori in relation to natural and physical resources; and includes the ethic of stewardship Key civic public spaces 137 are publicly owned and accessible public spaces identified by local authorities where the public use and enjoyment of the space is strongly influenced by sun and daylight access to the extent that loss of sun and daylight may diminish this use and enjoyment.
+Lake has the same meaning as in section 2 of the Resource Management Act 1991 (as set out in the box below) means a body of fresh water which is entirely or nearly surrounded by land Land has the same meaning as in section 2 of the Resource Management Act 1991 (as set out in the box below) (a) includes land covered by water and the airspace above land; and (b) in a national environmental standard dealing with a regional council function under section 30 or a regional rule, does not include the bed of a lake or river; and (c) in a national environmental standard dealing with a territorial authority function under section 31 or a district rule, includes the surface of water in a lake or river Land-based primary production 138 has the same meaning as in clause 1.3 of the National Policy Statement for Highly Productive Land 2022 (as set out in the box below) means production, from agricultural, pastoral, horticulture, or forestry activities, that is reliant on the soil resource of the land